AY2526S1-CS2103T-F13-3/tp/docs/UserGuide.md

 **Daily Management:**

 1. Start each day with `refresh` to see all your data
-2. Use `find -an [name]` to quickly locate specific athletes
+2. Use `find an/ [name]` to quickly locate specific athletes
-3. Check contract expiry dates regularly with `find -cs [sport]`
+3. Check contract expiry dates regularly with `find cs/ [sport]`
 4. Keep contact information updated for all entities

 <div style="page-break-before: always;"></div>

 **Contract Negotiation Season:**

-1. Use `find -ca [athlete]` to see all contracts for an athlete
+1. Use `find ca/ [athlete]` to see all contracts for an athlete
-2. Cross-reference with `find -co [organization]` to see organization's other deals
+2. Cross-reference with `find co/ [organization]` to see organization's other deals
 3. Track contract amounts and dates systematically
 4. Add new contracts immediately after signing